AbhishekTungala/NatureHerb/README.md

-# Virtual Herbal Garden
+# NatureHerb:Embrace Nature’s Healing Power

 ## Project Overview

-The **Virtual Herbal Garden** is an interactive, immersive platform that showcases the diverse range of medicinal plants used in the AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy) systems.
-This project aims to educate users on the benefits of these plants through engaging 3D models, multimedia content, and interactive features.
+Welcome to NatureHerb, an interactive and immersive platform dedicated to showcasing the profound benefits of medicinal plants and traditional healing practices.
+Rooted in the wisdom of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy, our virtual herbal garden allows users to explore nature’s healing power through 3D models, multimedia content, and interactive features.
 ---
 ### Features

 - 3D Plant Models: Rotate, zoom, and explore realistic models of medicinal plants from various angles.
 - Comprehensive Information: Learn about botanical names, common names, habitats, medicinal uses, and cultivation methods.
 - Augmented Reality (AR): Scan real-world plants and access detailed 3D models via AR integration.
-- AI-Powered Herbal Assistant: Get answers to queries related to medicinal plants through an AI chatbot.
+- Herbal Assistant: Get answers to queries related to medicinal plants through an AI chatbot.
 - Multimedia Elements: High-quality images, videos, and audio descriptions to enhance the learning experience.
 - Advanced Search and Filter Options: Search for plants based on medicinal uses, regions, or type.
 - Virtual Tours: Guided tours focused on themes such as digestive health, immunity, and skin care.